Web Update Wizard - FAQ

 Message=You already have the very latest version of Prophecy!

-In this instance, if the user does not have update [7] the Web Update Wizard will download and install it the first time they check for updates.
+In this instance, if the user does not have update [7] the Software Update Wizard will download and install it the first time they check for updates.

 However, the next time they check they will receive a message box with the text shown in the "Message=" line for the section starting "[99999]":